binaryfunt/electron-seamless-titlebar-tutorial/README.md

 }
 ```

 At this point, you can remove the background colour from `#titlebar` and admire your handywork.
-Or, you could leave in the background colour, if you prefer.

 ![Final]